 As the individual adjusters have usually handled hundreds or even thousands of claims, they are experts in minimizing the money paid to the workers on his or her behalf.
 One tactic used by some adjusters is to initially cooperate with the injured worker and to voice concern.
 In doing so, they understand that such cooperation and empathy can sometimes lull a worker into not asserting their rights.
 If a worker later tries to pursue their rights—they may find out that the statute of limitations has expired.

 SERVE AS YOUR REPRESENTATIVE: Should the case have a hearing or go to trial, you will want good legal counsel to represent your best interest.
 Hiring an experienced workers’ compensation lawyer from the beginning will better prepare your case and expedite the process should this need arise.

 FULLEST BENEFITS FOR YOU: Unlike the employer’s and insurance adjuster, a strong workers’ compensation attorney will fight for the maximum benefits owed to you.
 They will negotiate a settlement to the fullest, often compensated as a percentage of your cash award.
 Because of their experience in navigating workers’ compensation cases, an educated workers’ compensation lawyer will also be able to advise in holding other third-parties responsible should there be any others whose negligence contributed to your injury.

 THE HUNTER LAW FIRM IS HERE TO HELP: The Hunter Law Firm strives to ensure that injured workers are fully protected.
 We have the experience to help you navigate the legal waters of worker’s compensation.
 Because we have served as counsel for employers and workers’ compensation insurers for more than a decade, we can use that knowledge and experience to help you.

-If you have been injured at work, contact us online or call one of our five convenient offices.
+If you have been injured at work, contact us online or call one of our four convenient offices.